-Your solution depends on the inbox you’re using as well as the programs downloaded onto your computer.
+Your solution depends on the inbox you’re using and the programs downloaded onto your computer.
 For instance, if you use Adobe Acrobat, you can click File > Save as Other > Reduced size PDF and you’re good to go.
-Sadly, most fixes aren’t that easy, which is why we put together this comprehensive guide to shrinking email attachments.
+Sadly, most fixes aren’t that easy.

 It all depends on the format you’re using

 Sure, you can head to a free site like smallpdf.com.
 But you probably don’t want to download files from the internet all willy-nilly.
 We recommend using simple fixes you can do from your computer.
 No internet connection is required.

 Without further ado, here’s how you can reduce the file size on documents.
 This works for PDF, JPG, TIFF, PNG, DOC and DOCX files.
 We’re covering a ton of bases to help you!

 1. How to shrink Doc and Docx files

 First, we recommend removing any unnecessary images.
 They might look nice, but they’re blowing up your file size.
 If you need images, no matter what, try to reduce their size.
 Just a little bit of shrinking can go a long way.